baskerville/bspwm/README.md

     presel_border_color
         Color of the *presel* message feedback.

+    focused_locked_border_color
+        Color of the main border of a focused locked window of a focused monitor.

     active_locked_border_color
-        Color of the main border of a focused locked window.
+        Color of the main border of a focused locked window of an unfocused monitor.

     normal_locked_border_color
         Color of the main border of an unfocused locked window.